Buy USDINR; target of : 76 : ICICI Direct

 ICICI Direct's currency report on USDINR

-The dollar index declined 0.54% on Friday amid rise in risk appetite in the global markets and decline in US treasury yields.
-However, improved macroeconomic data from the US and rising tensions in Ukraine cushioned a further decline in the dollar • Rupee February futures appreciated by 0.51% on the back of retreat in dollar and softer crude oil prices • The rupee is expected to depreciate today due to expectations of disappointing GDP data from India.
-Further, continuous FII fund outflows from domestic markets will weigh on the rupee.
-Moreover, pessimistic sentiments in the global markets may continue to put pressure on the rupee.
-Additionally, investors will keep an eye on Chicago PMI data from the US.
-US$INR (March) is likely to rise towards 76.10 for the day.
+The dollar index surged 0.72% on Tuesday amid European Union sanctions against Russia.
+Further, pessimistic sentiments in the global markets and better-than-expected ISM manufacturing data from the US lifted the dollar.
+However, decline in US 10 year treasury yields capped upside gains in the dollar • Rupee March futures appreciated by 0.04% on Monday despite stronger dollar and elevated crude oil prices • The rupee is expected to depreciate today due to uptick in dollar.
+Further, consistent FII withdrawal from domestic markets and risk aversion in the global markets are expected to weigh on the rupee.
+Moreover, investors will remain cautious ahead of Fed Chair Powell’s testimony and major economic data from US.
+US$INR (March) is expected to rise towards 76.0 for the day.

 Intra-day strategy